Attendance

 All schools should now be particularly mindful of pupils absent from school due to mental or physical ill health or their special educational needs and/or disabilities and provide them with additional support.

 The guidance acknowledges “many children will experience normal but difficult emotions that make them nervous about attending school, such as worries about friendships, schoolwork, examinations or variable moods”.
-But it is “important to note that these pupils are still expected to attend school regularly”.

 GOV.uk Statutory Guidance on Schools Attendance and Absence